 NSA Compliant Hard Drive Destruction

-The National Security Agency and Central Security Services (NSA/CSS) has put together a manual entitled NSA/CSS Storage Device Sanitization Manual 9-12 to address destruction requirements for each type of digital media.
-The manual details acceptable equipment and methodology for hard drive destruction.
+The National Security Agency (NSA) and Central Security Services (CSS) has put together a manual entitled NSA/CSS Storage Device Sanitization Manual 9-12 detailing the proper methodology and equipment required for NSA compliant hard drive destruction.
+In addition, the NSA/CSS Policy 6-22 “Handling of NSA/CSS Information Storage Media” assigns responsibilities for the secure handling of all NSA/CSS information media storage These policies and manuals detail the acceptable equipment and methodology for hard drive destruction.

 Sanitization and Destruction Methods